s1ddhi/delivery-quotation-service/README.md

 ### Error Handling

-For both endpoints, invalid postcodes and missing parameters are reported.
+For both endpoints, invalid postcodes and missing attributes are reported.
 While specifically for the [** VehicleQuote**](docs/VehicleQuoteEndpoint.md) endpoint, an additional check is completed to ensure only current valid vehicle types are submitted.